 For example, you have documents that are the type "Invoice" and these invoice documents always need to be routed to the CFO for approval for payment.
 When the "Invoice" documents are added to the document management system, they are automatically routed for approval to the CFO without any manual intervention.

-Mobile FileHold – Document Review and Approval While on the Go
+Mobile FileHold – Document Workflow While on the Go

 Don’t leave your workflow tasks unattended while out of the office.
 With Mobile FileHold, the easiest mobile document management software you’ll ever use, review and approval tasks can be completed on your mobile device.
 While on the go, you can add comments and feedback to your tasks as well as view the documents and metadata associated with the workflow.
 You can also initiate a workflow while adding new documents or search for documents based on the approval status.
 With Mobile FileHold, you’re always able to access your documents when you need them.